ChanthMiao/ghc-wiki-mirror/cross-compilation/targets.md

     component*, like an assembler or linker.

   - Internal components are part of GHC's source code.
-Every installation of a GHC release ships with all targets that are known to GHC as of that release.
+Every installation of a GHC release ships with the internal components of every target that is known to GHC (as of that release).

   - External components can be identified by information on disk.
     Such information might take the form of an association list, like